rbegin95/July4_assigment_3/README.md

 ✅ Easy integration into Habbo retro CMS
 ✅ Customizable NPC appearances and names
 ✅ Event triggers based on user actions

 ---

+## Known Issues

+- NPC sometimes walks into walls and gets stuck
+- Conversation bubbles overlap when too many NPCs talk at once
+- NPC pathfinding occasionally causes jittery movements
+- NPC randomly disappears from the room under heavy server load
+- NPC accidentally blocks doors, preventing users from leaving the room
+- Delayed responses if the AI API is rate-limited
+- NPC ignores movement scripts and stands still indefinitely
+- NPC accidentally repeats the same line several times
+- Performance slows down when spawning more than 20 NPCs in a single room
+- Error thrown if NPC’s appearance string is empty or invalid
+- NPC starts speaking in all caps for no apparent reason
+- Random PHP fatal error when saving very long conversation scripts
+- NPCs sometimes appear wearing default clothes instead of assigned outfits
+- NPC accidentally interrupts user conversations with random comments
+- Room loading times increase when too many NPCs are spawned
+- NPC randomly tries to leave the hotel permanently (logs show “Goodbye cruel world!”)

+---